‘Story of 1797 mutiny is a work in search of an identity’, Honest History, 13 May 2019 updated

 This reviewer cannot recall being previously aware of the story of the aborted and abbreviated voyage of the Lady Shore, and so looked forward to discovering more about it.
 Unfortunately, the book disappointed on a number of levels; it is a work in search of an identity.
 Perhaps there is an analogy with the Frenchmen who found themselves captured by the British, then were declared to be members of the New South Wales Corps, who then mutinied to regain their identity (as well as to profit from the sale of a war prize).

-Elsbeth Hardie is a journalist and a novelist who has turned to the writing of historical works.
+Elsbeth Hardie is a journalist who has turned to the writing of historical works.
 This is her second book in that vein.
 Given the author’s history, I was hoping that this volume would be along the lines of The Anatomist: a True Story of Gray’s Anatomy (2009) by Bill Hayes, also a work which focusses on the late 18th through the 19th century.
 Hayes, also a reporter, was gripped with finding out who wrote the first complete book of anatomy.
 His research led him on a journey (mentally and physically), taking the reader through a fascinating narrative of research and personal discovery which was as much mystery as informative history.

 In contrast, The Passage of the Damned, though telling what should be a very interesting and informative story closely related to the early foundation days of the colony of New South Wales, is wooden, and the reader finds it very hard to connect with any of the multitude of personalities detailed in the book.
-I had thought that, as a novelist first, the writer would bring a feeling of immediacy, of drama, to the story.
+I had thought that the writer would bring a feeling of immediacy, of drama, to the story.
 That anticipation was indicated by the rather melodramatic title and cover reproduction of an 1821 painting showing the dramatic moment when the ship’s captain was bayoneted and thrown down the main hatch of the Lady Shore.
 The first section of the book, which goes into details from a recently ‘refound’ manuscript written by a sailor on the voyage (George Drinkald) seems to be setting the scene for such an effort.

 A great deal of information is presented is this relatively short (244 pages, 171 pages of text) book.
 Unfortunately, those 171 pages can seem more numerous than that.
 The lives of many of the 66 convict women on board, both before sailing, during the brief voyage, and after the diversion to Brazil, are detailed, along with the lives of many of the Captain, crew, prisoners of war and other New South Wales Corps recruits.